The Ultimate 2025 Planner - DesignerBlogs.com

 In fact, it’s outright difficult.

 You feel bad for choosing to stay in the comfort of your own space.
 And you feel bad for choosing to go out and explore what the world has to offer.
-You’re always in an argument with yourself, and the HSS side of you tends to always win.
-Leaving you drained and exhausted.

-But just because something is hard or difficult to do doesn’t mean it can’t get easier or done.
-You can learn to embrace both parts and find a way to live without guilt.
+With a little help and the right tools, you can learn to embrace both parts and find a way to live without guilt.
 And Dr. Elaine N. Aron proposes the following:

 • Look at your HSP/HSS combo as a package deal – What you don’t like about the other is the flip side of what you do like.